 Details: 65 Rivington St, EC2A 3AY| Open Mon – Sunday 6pm-1am

 Ok, so we’ve seen secret entrances behind bookshelves, fridge doors and so much more.
 However, this secret London speakeasy is nothing short of spectacular.
 To get inside this amazing cocktail cavern, you have to find an obscure looking phone box on Kingsland Road and dial 2580.
-Once you get through the secret entrance and down the stairs, you’ll enter a quaint cocktail bar that perfectly fuses London and Spain, evident in the name which is Spanish for Telephone box.
+Once you get through the secret entrance and down the stairs, you’ll enter a quaint cocktail bar that perfectly fuses London and Spain, evident in the name which is Spanish for a Telephone box.
 The vintage decor is reminiscent of a typical London dive bar with an infusion of a cosy Bodega.
 This is also reflected in the food and drink on offer.
 The cocktails are classics, while the tapas menu adds an element of cross-cultural infusion.
 The best thing about this spot is the fact that it’s open into the early hours of the morning.
 So get yourself a classic cocktail and some cracking tapas to soak up the booziness.
 Combine this with the live music from a local DJ, and you have yourself the perfect late night spot to unwind.

 Details: 232 Kingsland Road, E2 8AX | Open Tues-Weds 8pm-3am, Thurs-Sat 8pm-5am, Sun 8pm-3am.